jaaraarkey/expense-tracker/README.md

-# expense_tracker

-A new Flutter project.

-Sure, I can help you draft a README for your simple Flutter app, Expense Tracker.
-Here's a sample README:

----

 # Expense Tracker

 Expense Tracker is a simple and intuitive Flutter application designed to help you keep track of your expenses.
 With a clean user interface and easy-to-use features, you can log your daily expenditures and view your spending habits over time.